abduljaleel/workshop-appflow-athena-quicksight/README.md

 ## Introduction to AWS Appflow, Athena and Quicksight

 *   Amazon AppFlow is a fully managed integration service that helps to transfer data between Software-as-a-Service (SaaS) applications like Salesforce, Marketo, Slack, and ServiceNow, and AWS services like Amazon S3 and Amazon Redshift, in just a few clicks.
-*   Amazon Athena is the Amazon Web Services (AWS) service that allows to directly query files stored in S3 using SQL.
+*   Amazon Athena is a serverless, interactive query service to query data and analyze big data in Amazon S3 using standard SQL.
 *   Amazon Quicksight is an AWS dashboarding service.
 It has a user-friendly drag and drop interface to create charts and full dashboards in less than an hour.

 ## Requirements